markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

     }

-    // Read in parameters and set defaults if parameters are provided
+    // Read in parameters and set defaults if parameters are provided const SIZE = parseInt(rendition.instructions.size) || 800;
-    // Processing Profiles pass in instructions as Strings, so make sure to parse to correct data types const SIZE = parseInt(rendition.instructions.size) || 800;
     const CONTRAST = parseFloat(rendition.instructions.contrast) || 0;
     const BRIGHTNESS = parseFloat(rendition.instructions.brightness) || 0;